top of page

 About Sea Drift Pottery

-Having spent many years learning from professional potters and attending community run classes, Pauline Beautyman set up her own studio in 2016 near Dunoon, Argyll.
-Here she creates her own style of ceramics and also teaches those who want to carry on the tradition of throwing pots on the pottery wheel through workshops and regular classes.
+Sea Drift Pottery is owned and run by Pauline Beautyman and this year marks the 10th anniversary of the studio being open in its current form.
+Having spent many years learning from professional potters and attending community run classes, Pauline set up her own studio in 2016 near Dunoon, Argyll.
+Here she creates her own style of ceramics and also teaches pottery wheel courses.

 Handmade Pottery in Scotland, UK | Homeware and Gifts